qthomas612/CompBio_Group3/README.md

 # CompBio_Group3

 This program uses several plasmid identification tools to detect plasmid sequences from fastq files.
-Tools used include: spades, recycler, platon and plasforest.
+Tools used include: spades, platon and plasforest.
 Tools necessary for the use of this program can be accessed through the use of a dockerfile.
 All quality control of sequence reads should be done before using this pipeline.

 Using the Dockerfile:
 1. `git clone`
 2. `docker build -t plasmid .`
-3. The docker container with the databases can be accessed by running:
-  `docker run --rm --mount type=bind,source=/home/qthomas/data,target=/data -it plasmid:noentrypoint bash`
-    - when writing to /data in the docker container, those files will also be written to /home/qthomas/data.
-    - multiple folders can be bound i.e. `docker run --rm --mount type=bind,source=/home/qthomas/data,target=/data --mount type=bind,source=/home/qthomas/results,target=/results -it plasmid:noentrypoint bash`
+3. `python3 plasmid.py -f your/file -o output/location -r readtype_of_input`

-Test docker build:
+Using `plasmid.py -h` can show a help file for the list of input flags` Test docker build:

   `python3 test_installation.py`